 At the end of camp season (before fall committee meeting):Motor to be taken to Camp House for winter storage.
-Servicing to be arranged now or in spring-drain water, oil in cylinders trespassing' sign on the left.)
+Servicing to be arranged now or in spring-drain water, oil in cylinders

 - 1) Tarp Camp NeeKauNis sign and leave in place. - 2) All watercraft to be stored in the boathouse and boathouse annex - 3) Any boats not able to be stored in the boathouse, bring up top to be stored in the Meeting Centre. - 4) Put up and lock shutters